-Kaleida applies the accounting provisions of Accounting Standards Update (ASU) 2009-12, Investments in Certain Entities that Calculate Net Asset Value per Share (or its Equivalents) (ASU 2009-12).
+Kaleida applies the accounting provisions of Accounting Standards Update (ASU) 2009-12, Investments in Certain Entities that Calculate Net Asset Value per Share (or its Equivalents) (ASU 2009-12) and ASU 2015-07, Disclosures for Investments in Certain Entities that Calculate NAV per Share (or its Equivalent) (ASU 2015-07).
 ASU 2009-12 allows for the estimation of the fair value of investments in certain investment companies for which the investment does not have a readily determinable value by using net asset value (NAV) per share or its equivalent as a practical expedient.
-In 2015, Kaleida retrospectively adopted ASU 2015-07, Disclosures for Investments in Certain Entities that Calculate NAV per Share (or its Equivalent)(ASU 2015-07), which clarified how investments valued using NAV as a practical expedient within the fair value hierarchy should be classified.
 ASU 2015-07 removes the requirement to classify within the fair value hierarchy table in Levels 2 or 3 investments in certain funds measured at NAV or its equivalent as a practical expedient to estimate fair value.
+In 2016, Kaleida retrospectively adopted ASU 2015-10, Technical Corrections and Improvement (ASU 2015-10), which clarified the definition of readily determinable fair value.
 The adoption did not impact Kaleida's consolidated balance sheets, consolidated statements of operations and changes in net assets, or consolidated statements of cash flows and resulted only in changes to the investment footnote disclosures.

 The carrying values of accounts receivable, prepaid expenses and other current assets, accounts payable and other accrued expenses, accrued payroll and related expenses and line of credit are reasonable estimates of their fair value due to the short-term nature of these financial instruments.
 Kaleida's long-term debt instruments are carried at cost.
-The estimated fair value of Kaleida's long-term debt as of December 31, 2015 and 2014 is approximately \$348.6 million and \$340.1 million, respectively.
+The estimated fair value of Kaleida's long-term debt as of December 31, 2016 and 2015 is approximately \$339.0 million and \$348.6 million, respectively.
 The value of debt was estimated by a discounted cash flow analysis using current borrowing rates for similar types of arrangements and is considered a Level 2 financial liability for disclosure purposes.
 Judgment is required in certain circumstances to develop the estimates of fair value, and the estimates may not be indicative of the amounts that could be realized in a current market exchange.